Live music at your wedding ceremony

 Creating the perfect atmosphere for a wedding at just the right moment is my expertise.
 It all starts with the ceremony, if you have one, and I prefer to build on that with a reception, opening dance, or dance party to maximize the impact of your investment.

-Based on my experience and my intuition about what I see working for you, I enthusiastically recommend this for the right vibe throughout the day.
+Based on my experience and my intuition about what I feel will work for you, I enthusiastically give advise for the right vibe throughout the day.

-Live music at a wedding ceremony is an absolute must.
-The effect and added value are so great that we always start with the ceremony when planning live music.
+Live music at a wedding ceremony is absolutely obligatory.
+The added value is so vast that we always start with the ceremony when planning live music.

 Benefits of live music at the ceremony